BossYi/Claudiatron/README.md

 ## 🌟 Overview

-**Claudiatron** is a modern desktop application built with Electron + React + TypeScript, serving as a visual GUI for Claude Code.
+**Catalyst** is a modern desktop application built with Electron + React + TypeScript, serving as a visual GUI for Claude Code.
 It evolved from the original Tauri version, providing a more comprehensive and stable Claude Code integration experience.

-Think of Claudiatron as your command center for Claude Code - bridging the gap between the command-line tool and an intuitive visual interface that makes AI-assisted development more efficient and convenient.
+Think of Catalyst as your command center for Claude Code - bridging the gap between the command-line tool and an intuitive visual interface that makes AI-assisted development more efficient and convenient.

 ## 📋 Table of Contents